Cavalier Invitational at Durham Academy

 For progressive debaters -

-- Limit speed to <250 wpm for your rebuttal speeches - you don't need to email me your rebuttal speeches.
-I judge by listening not reading for rebuttals
+- Limit speed to <250 wpm for ALL your speeches - you don't need to email me your rebuttal speeches.

 - Keep your DAs topical